JackAdams/meteor-editable-text/README.md

 	  return count < 10;
 	}

+Warning: if you set `EditableText.useMethods=false`, your data updates are being done on the client and you don't get html sanitization by default -- you'll have to sort this out or yourself via collection hooks or something.
+By default (i.e. when `EditableText.useMethods=true`) all data going into the database is passed through [htmlSantizer](https://github.com/punkave/sanitize-html).

+Bigger warning: it doesn't really matter what you set `EditableText.useMethods` to -- you still need to lock down your collections using appropriate `allow` and `deny` rules.
+A malicious user can just type `EditableText.useMethods=false` into the browser console and this package will start making client side changes whose persistence are entirely subject to your `allow` and `deny` rules.

 #### Roadmap

 ~~Factor out the wysiwyg editor and let it be added optionally via another package~~

 ~~Make updates via methods rather than on the client using allow/deny rules~~

+~~Sanitize all html that comes through method calls (assume every string field is html)~~

+- Add support for fields like `author.firstName`

 - Clean up and document code base